WAE/coronavirus/README.md

 https://nypost.com/2020/04/12/how-a-bronx-zoo-tiger-was-tested-for-coronavirus/ 20200412

-The following command will attempt to show the current statistics for the default country, iceland and norway:
+The following command will attempt to show the current statistics for the default country, Iceland and Norway:
 ```
 coronavirus.statistics.zsh iceland norway # lists statistics for the default country, Iceland and Norway
 ```